Matching Questions with Examples, Types and Templates

 Created by TestInvite / May, 2024

-Owing to the features in the matching question editor in the Testinvite assessment-evaluation system, it can be configured to implement different options such as matching and filling in the blanks.
+Owing to the features in the matching question editor in the TestInvite assessment-evaluation system, it can be configured to implement different options such as matching and filling in the blanks.

 In the matching question, the candidates are asked a question and the question is followed by options.
 The candidates are asked to match the items with the predetermined options.
 They get success according to their correct matches.